 The Company was incorporated on May 17, 1966, under the British Columbia Company Act as part of a reorganization of predecessors of the Canfor group of companies, the first of which commenced operations in 1938.
-The Company is now governed by the British Columbia Business Corporations Act, which replaced the Company Act in March 2004.
-In July 1983, Canfor became a public company and the Common Shares of the Company are listed and traded on the Toronto Stock Exchange ("TSX").
+The Company is now governed by the British Columbia Business Corporations Act.
+In July 1983, Canfor became a public Company and the Common Shares of the Company are listed and traded on the Toronto Stock Exchange ("TSX").